Surrog/fixed-container/vector.md

 - Iterators before inserting or removing elements will still be valid.

 Thread safety:
-- Accessing concurrently the container will create a data race situation.
+- Accessing concurrently the container may create a data race situation.

 ## Interface